ChuaCheowHuan/ChuaCheowHuan.github.io/_posts/2019-08-29-docker_travis.md

 ---

-After introducing the delay, this is the successful test result output in Travis's job log.
+After introducing the delay, this is the successful test output in Travis's job log.

 ```